-All of the ASD prenatal/perinatal factors shown are associated with risk ratios between 2 and 7, with one notable exception: injury to the cerebellum.
-Damage to the cerebellum at birth (Limperopoulos et al., 2007) leads to a risk ratio for autism of greater than 40.
-This risk factor is quantitatively comparable to that of genome-wide twin risk and to the highest-risk single mutations for autism.
+All of the nongenetic ASD factors shown are associated with risk ratios between 2 and 7, with one notable exception: injury to the cerebellum.
+Early disruption of the cerebellar circuitry has been shown to be positively correlated with autism (Beversdorf et al., 2005; Courchesne et al., 2001; Hashimoto et al., 1995; Limperopoulos et al., 2007).
+Damage to the cerebellum at birth (Limperopoulos et al., 2007) leads to high scores on the M-CHAT and Vineland autism screening inventories with a risk ratio as high as 40.
+These studies suggest that cerebellar insult is a very strong risk factor for ASD, affecting a wide range of cognition and warranting follow-up using rigorous diagnostic methods (Chlebowski et al., 2013).
+The risk ratio is at the high end for exogenous risks and is comparable to that of genome-wide twin risk and to the highest-risk single mutations for autism.
+As a point of quantitative comparison, cigarette smoking increases the risk of lung cancer by a factor of 20 to 40 (Pope et al., 2011).
 These findings suggest that after birth, the cerebellum plays an essential role in the development of basic social capabilities.
-This idea is consistent with the fact that the cerebellum is among the most frequently disrupted brain regions in autistic patients, at both microscopic and gross levels.
-The cerebellum in ASD shows gray and white matter abnormalities from early childhood (Courchesne et al., 2005).
-Adult ASD cerebella show Purkinje cell, olivary, and deep nuclear cellular alterations at frequencies that rival the amygdala (60-70% of patients for both structures) and exceed the neocortex (Palmen et al., 2004).
-In summary, cerebellar defects in ASD are seen throughout life, and if they arise by birth are often sufficient to cause the disorder.
+This idea is consistent with the fact that the cerebellum is among the most frequently disrupted brain regions in autistic patients, at both microscopic and gross levels (Courchesne et al., 2005; Palmen et al., 2004).
+Indeed, cerebellar defects in ASD are seen throughout life, and if they arise by birth are often sufficient to cause the disorder (as reviewed in detail in the next section).

 A second time window of vulnerability to ASD occurs in the postnatal years and suggests a role for experience.
 Autism becomes apparent during early childhood, usually in what developmental psychologists define as the sensorimotor stage of development (Piaget, 1983).
 Social and/or sensory deprivation during early childhood can also lead to autism-like social deficits in adulthood.
 In a study of children adopted from abusive Romanian orphanages into UK families, a high fraction of children who underwent long-term deprivation developed social deficits that closely resembled autism, which could be reversed by placement in a normal adoptive home (Rutter et al., 1999; Smyke et al., 2009).
-The longer and later the children stayed in deprived conditions, the more severe and difficult the behavioral changes were to reverse.
-Thus experience-dependent mechanisms are likely to guide the formation of social capacities during the critical first years of life.
+The longer and later the children stayed in deprived conditions, the more severe and difficult to reverse were the behavioral changes.
+Thus, experience-dependent mechanisms are likely to guide the formation of social capacities during the critical first years of life.

-These identified risks are likely to share at least some common mechanisms.
-Genetic risks and epidemiologically-identified environmental stresses most likely act by influencing the developmental program of the nervous system.
-These risk factors are triggers that act upon asyet-unidentified neural substrates.
-In this context, is the cerebellum a special point of vulnerability, or do a wide variety of early-life brain injuries also lead to ASD risk?
+These identified risks are likely to share some common mechanisms.
+Genetic risks and epidemiologically identified environmental factors most likely act by influencing the developmental program of the nervous system.
+These risk factors are triggers that act upon as-yet-unidentified neural substrates.
+In this context, is early-life brain injury a general ASD risk factor, or is the cerebellum a special point of vulnerability?